 The building covers 15,007.55m2.
-It contains the administration center, permanent exhibition galleries, special exhibition galleries, 3D Theater, Open Storage, True Dreamland, and Green Shop.
+It contains the administration center, permanent exhibition galleries, special exhibition galleries, Multifunctional 3D Theater, Open Storage, True Dreamland, and Green Shop.

 The building covers 5,412.61m2.
-It contains the Library of Popular Science, Auditorium, Multiple Measurement Square, Meeting Rooms, Collections Storage, and LOHAS Energy Conservation House.
+It contains the Library of Popular Science, Auditorium, Multifunctional Measurement Square, Meeting Rooms, Collections Storage, and LOHAS Energy Conservation House.